daniel-wrench/reynolds_scales_project/README.md

     - `python -m venv venv`
     - `source venv/bin/activate`

-2. **Install the required packages:**
+2. **Install the required packages**

     `pip install -r requirements.txt`

-3. **Download the raw CDF files using a set of recursive `wget` commands:**
+3. **Download the raw CDF files using a set of recursive `wget` commands**

     Local: `bash 0_download_files.sh`

     HPC:
-        Using tmux to be able to do other tasks while the files are downloading.
          There are approximately 10,000 files for each of the three daily datasets. **This results in a requirement of 300GB of disk space**.

-    - (`tmux new`)
+    - (`tmux new`) (this allows you to work in another session while the files are downloading)
     - `srun --pty --cpus-per-task=2 --mem=1G --time=02:00:00 --partition=quicktest bash`
     - `bash 0_download_files.sh`
     - (`Ctrl-b d` to detach from session, `tmux attach` to re-attach)